beakbahama/log/docs/chins.md

 > [!NOTE]
 > This document is a work in progress, but I’m sharing it now as it already contains useful information.
+Last major update: [2024-09-22](#updates)

-# The Human Chin: Unlocking its Role in Human Development
+# The Human Chin: Unlocking its Role in Human Development, Emotional Regulation, and Cognitive Resilience

 or
-# The Only Unique Human Feature is the Chin: Why?
+# The Chin is the Only Unique Human Feature: Why?

 or
-# On the Origin of the Human Chin
+# On the Origin and Purpose of the Human Chin

 > Did you know that the chin is uniquely human?
 No other known species, past or present, shares this feature.